Masturbating Men May Face Fines In Texas Under Proposed Law

 “A lot of people find the bill funny.
 What’s not funny are the obstacles that Texas women face every day, that were placed there by legislatures making it very difficult for them to access healthcare.”

-The bill, HB 4260, encourages Texas men to be fully abstinent and places a $100 fine on masturbatory “emissions outside of a woman’s vagina, or created outside of a health or medical facility”, which “will be considered an act against an unborn child, and failing to preserve the sanctity of life”.
+The bill, HB 4260, encourages Texas men to be fully abstinent and places a $100 fine on masturbatory “emissions outside of a woman’s vagina, or created outside of a health or medical facility,” which “will be considered an act against an unborn child, and failing to preserve the sanctity of life.”

 It parodies a Texas law that passed earlier this year prohibiting “wrongful birth” lawsuits in which parents can sue doctors who don’t inform them of a fetus’s disability or their abortion options.
 These lawsuits were very uncommon in Texas even before the bill was passed.